spawulski/opentofu/docs/architecture.md

 operation.
-It then uses these, along with the other settings given in the operation, to construct a [`terraform.Context`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/opentf#Context), which is the main object that actually performs OpenTF operations.
+It then uses these, along with the other settings given in the operation, to construct a [`terraform.Context`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/opentf#Context), which is the main object that actually performs OpenTofu operations.

 The `local` backend finally calls an appropriate method on that context to begin execution of the relevant command, such as